EstebanEnriquez/vectorFitting/README.md

 ### Improvement in pole relocation: Relaxed condition of scaling function

 <p align="justify">
 VF operates by iteratively adjusting an initial set of poles to more optimal locations.
 When fitting the frequency-domain response of a rational function with the correct order, the poles can often be positioned accurately in a single step.
 However, when a lower-order function is used for the fit, multiple iterations may be required.
 The process becomes more challenging when the frequency response includes nonrational elements, such as noise, which can hinder convergence and, in some cases, even cause it to stall.
 A significant improvement in VF’s convergence properties can be achieved through a minor modification.
 As shown above, the classical formulation of VF incorporates a scaling function <i>σ(s)</i> that approaches unity at high frequencies.
 However, this high-frequency asymptotic condition can negatively impact convergence.
-To address this issue, the asymptotic condition is replaced with a more flexible constraint that ensures a nontrivial solution to the least-squares problem while avoiding the adverse effects on convergence.
+To address this issue, the asymptotic condition is replaced with a more flexible constraint that ensures a nontrivial solution to the least-squares problem while avoiding the adverse effects on convergence [2].
 Then equation <i>(4)</i> is replaced by <i>(10)</i>:
 </p>

 ![Ecuación](https://quicklatex.com/cache3/5f/ql_b5c5ba191a254cb9f0bf7983de2dc95f_l3.png)